A Tight Approximation Algorithm for the Cluster Vertex Deletion Problem: Introduction

 \subsection{Overview of the proof}

 We give a sketch of the proof of Theorem~\ref{thm:localratio}.
-If the subgraph induced by $N(v_0)$ contains a hole (that is, an induced cycle of length at least $4$), then $H$ contains a wheel, which makes $H$ strongly $2$-good, see Lemma~\ref{lem:wheel}.
-If the subgraph induced by $N(v_0)$ contains an induced $2P_3$ (that is, two disjoint and anticomplete copies of $P_3$), then $H$ is strongly $2$-good, see Lemma~\ref{lem:2p3free}.
+Recall that $H=G[N_{\leqslant 2}[v_0]]$.
+If the subgraph induced by $N(v_0)$ contains a hole (that is, an induced cycle of length at least $4$), then $H$ is strongly $2$-good by Lemma~\ref{lem:wheel}.
+If the subgraph induced by $N(v_0)$ contains an induced $2P_3$ (that is, two disjoint copies of $P_3$ with no edges between each other), then $H$ is strongly $2$-good by Lemma~\ref{lem:2p3free}.
 This allows us to reduce to the case where the subgraph induced by $N(v_0)$ is chordal and $2P_3$-free.

-Lemma~\ref{lem:hittingclique2good} then gives a direct construction of a cost function $c_H$ which certifies that $(H,c_H)$ is centrally $2$-good, provided that the subgraph induced by $N[v_0]$ is \emph{twin-free}.
+Lemma~\ref{lem:hittingclique2good} then gives a direct construction of a cost function $c_H$ which certifies that $(H,c_H)$ is centrally $2$-good, provided that the subgraph induced by $N[v_0]$ is twin-free.
 This is the crucial step of the proof.
 It serves as the base case of the induction.
 Here, we use a slick observation due to Lokshtanov~\cite{DanielPC}: since the subgraph induced by $N(v_0)$ is chordal and $2P_3$-free, it has a hitting set that is a clique.
 In a previous version, our proof of Theorem~\ref{thm:localratio} was slightly more complicated.

 We show inductively that we can reduce to the case where the subgraph induced by $N[v_0]$ is twin-free.
 The idea is to delete vertices from $H$ to obtain a smaller graph $H'$, while preserving certain properties, and then compute a suitable cost function $c_H$ for $H$, given a suitable cost function $c_{H'}$ for $H'$.
 We delete vertices at distance $2$ from $v_0$.
-When this creates true twins in $H$, we delete one vertex from each pair of true twins.
+When this creates twins in $H$, we delete one vertex from each pair of twins.
 At the end, we obtain a twin-free induced subgraph of $H[N[v_0]]$, which corresponds to our base case.

 We conclude the introduction with a brief description of the different sections of the paper.
 Section~\ref{sec:finding} is entirely devoted to the proof of Theorem~\ref{thm:localratio}.
 The proof of Theorem~\ref{thm:2apx} is given in Section~\ref{sec:analysis}, together with a complexity analysis of Algorithm~\ref{algo}.
 Section~\ref{sec:polyhedral} presents our polyhedral results.
 A conclusion is given in Section~\ref{sec:conclusion}.
 There, we state a few open problems for future research.